 I watch the princess ride away into the star-lit desert on a snow-white donkey.
 She’s looking for a four-leafed herb that grows on the point of a rocky ridge.
 It’s the only thing that will save her husband’s life.
 I told her where to find it, but she cannot know the difficulties that lie ahead.
-She will have to cross a dangerous chasm, and if she gets to the other side, she will have a steep, scrabbly cliff to climb.
+She will have to cross a dangerous chasm, and if she gets to the other side, she will have to climb a steep, scrabbly cliff.
 When she nears the summit, the scouring wind and dust will blind her.
 She will have to feel her way to the plant.

 The Far-Seeing Fairy Godmother in The Prince and the Three Fates, Brown Fairy Book.
 Painting by Gerrit van Honthorst.